What Is a Roth IRA?

 However, unlike a typical IRA account –where premature withdrawals are taxed – Roth IRA withdrawals are not liable for taxes, as long as the account has been maintained for a minimum of 5 years and the withdrawals occur after 59.5 years of age.

-To be eligible to open a Roth IRA account, you need to have earned Modified Adjusted Gross Income (MAGI) of $161,000, if you are a single filer, or $240,000, if you are married and filing jointly.
+To be eligible to open a Roth IRA account in 2024, you need to have earned Modified Adjusted Gross Income (MAGI) of $161,000 or below, if you are a single filer and $240,000 or below, if you are married and filing jointly.

 Among the advantages of Roth IRAs are tax-free withdrawals and the absence of mandatory required minimum distributions after a certain age.